necobra/naukma_schedule/docs/source/index.rst

 ..
-Schedule-naukma documentation master file, created by sphinx-quickstart on Fri Oct 13 19:39:16 2023.
+Naukma-schedule documentation master file, created by sphinx-quickstart on Sat Oct 14 19:18:50 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Schedule-naukma's documentation!
+Welcome to Naukma-schedule's documentation!
 ===========================================

 .. toctree::